 Recent research that has used IPUMS CPS data has covered a variety of topics, including: fertility, domestic homicides and gun control, minimum wages, women and self-employment, measured productivity in the agriculture industry, economic opportunities for refugees, family formation patterns and economic opportunity.
 For additional information on publications using IPUMS CPS data, please see our IPUMS CPS publication list.

-IPUMS International: With 610 million records, spanning 82 countries, IPUMS International is the world's largest collection of publicly available individual-level census data.
+IPUMS International: With 610 million records, spanning over 100 countries, IPUMS International is the world's largest collection of publicly available individual-level census data.
 The data are anonymized samples from population censuses taken from around the world since 1960.
 Most census data samples contain basic demographic information, along with additional information on religion, occupation, industry, income, work status, education, type of housing, disability status, and household characteristics.
 In addition, supplemental information is available for some countries that includes fertility data, migration data, mortality data, and GIS boundary files.

 IPUMS International paper topics include: the impact of internal displacement on receiving communities, migration and social inequality in Europe, the link between climate change and reproductive health, and the relationship between single motherhood and educational outcomes for children in Vietnam.
 For more publications using IPUMS-International data, see our IPUMS International publication list.